 Ilia Kiselevich, CEO at SolveIt

 Let's take a closer look at the key cost considerations for two common scenarios – building an SaaS MVP versus a full-featured SaaS product.
+In practice, founders usually evaluate SaaS development costs by product stage rather than by one universal number.

 SaaS MVP app development